marsel-khusnutdin/Marsel-Portfolio/README.md

 # Marsel Khusnutdinov Data Analytics Portfolio
 Data Analytics Portfolio

+This portfolio includes Data analysis and Data visualization projects from the real professional experience and home projects as well.

+I've tried to show variety of professional skills I possess.
+Such as:

+* Data scrapping

+* Data cleaning

+* Exploratory data analysis using Python

+* Data visualization in Tableau and Power BI

+Please note, that Titles of each project are clickable.
+You can find the details of projects by that links.

 ## [Project 1: Power BI System In UD Group.](https://app.powerbi.com/view?r=eyJrIjoiYWMxY2Y2YWItM2I4Yy00MGZjLWE3NDQtNjgxYWVlZGQ5Mzc2IiwidCI6IjhhYWViZWI2LWI3ZTMtNDg1Zi1hYWU4LTI3MTdiZjIyNDdmYSIsImMiOjl9)
 This is the Financial Data Dashboard which we implemented during my work in the UD Group company.